Rudolfisky/A.L.N.D./Research/Shooting Mechanism.md

 The cocking mechanism also had a few tweaks since the MK3.
 First of all, we changed the safety precautions that where in place in the back of the stick.
 We changed the hole to a more structurally sound rectangle shaped hole.
 Through this hole we just stuck a piece of wood.

-After testing the how far we could propel cocktail nuts using the current cocking mechanism hole, we realized the shear velocity would've been enough to classify the project as a weapon. so we used a saw to make a few holes to test and see what would've been optimal.
-Lucky for us, we only needed to make 1 extra hole to find the sweet spot.
+After testing the how far we could propel cocktail nuts using the current cocking mechanism hole, we realized the shear velocity would've been enough to classify the project as a weapon.
+In order to get a more reasonable velocity we tried pulling back the stick and trying out certain positions to see what would give us the best performance (between 1 and 2,5 meters).

 In summary.